 After getting seven to nine hours of sleep, you can feel more focused.
 Sleep can help you in remaining more alert throughout the day.

 A good night’s sleep can make your everyday tasks easier and more manageable.
 A study showed that sleep helps the brain in solving even difficult and complicated problems.
 During your shuteye, the brain processes complex stimuli and uses this information in making decisions as you are awake.
 Complex stimuli control your brain in learning to pay attention to the things that you need to focus on, even on difficult activities.
 The brain can quickly automate complex chores.
 It can make fast decisions and put them into actions immediately.

 Sleep increases your brain’s ability to evaluate situations, pursue your goals, and make plans.

 You spend a third of your life sleeping.
-It is vital to your health and wellbeing.
+It is vital to your health and well-being.
 Sleep consolidates your memory, decreases stress and depression, increases your ability, and enhances your focus.
-It also clears the brain from toxins that may be critical to your health in the long run.
+It also clears the brain of toxins that may be critical to your health in the long run.